SDK Reference

 That means:

-• the dashboard can continue using BetterAuth sessions
+• the dashboard can keep using BetterAuth sessions

 • scripts and services can use API keys